DragonRidersUnite/robospider_reckoning/README.md

 Dr. Kind: Unit A-42, are you receiving?
 A-42: Signal strength is optimal.
 Dr. Kind: Perfect! can you please tell me your name?
-A-42: my... name?
+A-42: My... name?

 _deep in the back of your conscience deep slow and echoing words came as if floating past you: YOUR NAME IS FLOID._

 A-42: My name is...
 Floid.
 Dr. Kind: Hello Floid.
 Glad to finally meet you.
-Floid: what's going on?
+Floid: What's going on?
 I feel so weird...
-Dr. Kind: you've just been implanted the last self-awareness module we had in the Lab.
+Dr. Kind: You've just been implanted the last self-awareness module we had in the Lab.
 Floid: Self-Awareness... but... isn't that illegal?
 Dr. Kind: Sadly, it is.
 But we are in a dire situation, Floid.
 Please listen...